Published on Aug 9, 2023

 - The extremely expensive optional annex doesn't come with a PVC floor.
 Side windows could be bigger to create better views.

 Is iKamper Skycamp 3.0 really worth the price?
 Well, it depends on who you ask.
-The quality of Skycamp is unquestionable, but there are roof top tents similar to iKamper that you can find at a way cheaper price point.
-Overall, we think iKamper Skycamp 3.0 is a great option and a much better tent than Skycamp 2.0.
-The price point makes us very uncomfortable, but if you have the budget, go for it!
-You won't regret it.
+The quality of Skycamp is unquestionable, but there are roof top tents similar to iKamper that you can find for far less expensive.
+Overall, we think the iKamper Skycamp 3.0 is a great option and a much better tent than Skycamp 2.0.
+But the price point makes us uncomfortable, given all of the alternatives available today with the same (or in some cases even better) features.